Enjoy our comprehensive package of core and flexible benefits

 Occupational pension schemes

 You’ll be eligible to join generous national public sector occupational pension schemes relevant to your post.
 Your percentage contribution will depend on your salary.
-Read more about Plymouth University personal pensions.
+Read more about University of Plymouth personal pensions.

 Senior managers, professors, academics, researchers and staff on professional terms and conditions (grade 7 and above) are entitled to 35 days leave per annum.
 Professional services and operational facilities staff (grade 6 and below) are entitled to 25 days leave per annum.

 Each faculty will take account of the needs of individual members of staff.
 Requests for changes to working patterns to fit in with family-life/caring responsibilities will be considered fully and, subject to operational needs, will be supported where reasonably practicable.

 We have a range of family-friendly policies including maternity, paternity, adoption and parental leave to support our employees.
 We also have facilities for expectant and nursing mothers.
 In addition, Freshlings Nursery offers childcare to University of Plymouth staff and students, and childcare vouchers are also available.

 Providing a framework for honest and open two-way feedback, your annual PDR allows you to make a development plan to meet your own individual objectives.
 It’s also a place to check on progress and ensure we’re supporting you, so that you're confident in delivering what really matters and can achieve your own ambitions, as well as those of the University.